Preparing for Your Visit

 Interview for the Neurodevelopmental Clinic or Multidisciplinary Clinic

 - The initial interview for the Neurodevelopmental Clinic or Multidisciplinary Evaluation Clinic is typically an hour or less.

 - During the interview we obtain more information, clarify any questions, and discuss which services are needed.
 We also discuss payment options and fees.

 - Children under the age of 18 do not typically need to come to these initial meetings.

-- Depending on the type of evaluation required, it could take anywhere from a few hours to a full day.
-Parents should be prepared to take their child to lunch if the evaluation takes more than the morning.
+- Parents/guardians should be prepared to take their child to lunch if the evaluation takes more than the morning.
 Parents of younger children should also be prepared to stay for the length of the appointment.

-- Please do not bring your child if he/she has an illness that may be contagious or transmittable (for example, the flu, chicken pox, conjunctivitis, strep throat).
+- Please do not bring your child if he/she has an illness that may be contagious (e.g., the flu, chickenpox, conjunctivitis, strep throat).
 Your appointment can be rescheduled when your child is well.

 - If your child normally takes medication, please discuss this with the clinician prior to the day of testing.